oci-landing-zones/terraform-oci-modules-iam/identity-domains/README.md

     - **freeform_tags**: (Optional) free tags to apply to the group. *default_freeform_tags* is used if undefined.

 ## Defining Identity Domain Identity Providers
 Use *identity_domain_identity_providers_configuration* attribute.
+It supports SAML Identity Providers which can be configured either by importing the IDP SAML Metadata (XML file) or by directly specifying the IDP parameters.
 It supports the following attributes:

   - **default_identity_domain_id**: (Optional) defines the identity domain for all identity proviers, unless overriden by *identity_domain_id* attribute within each identity provider.
 This attribute is overloaded: it can be either an identity domain OCID or a reference (a key) to the identity domain OCID.
   - **identity_providers**: (Optional) the map of objects that defines identity providers, where each object corresponds to an identity provider resource.